krll-corp/gpt3dev-api/README.md

 | `ENABLE_EMBEDDINGS_BACKEND` | Enable embeddings backend (returns 501 when `False`) | `False` |
 | `CORS_ALLOW_ORIGINS` | Comma-separated list of allowed origins | empty |

-The default in-memory registry (see `app/core/model_registry.py`) currently exposes no models.
-All bundled `ModelSpec` definitions are commented out so Vercel can build the project without downloading Hugging Face checkpoints while we diagnose the serverless size regression.
-Uncomment the relevant entries (for example, the 17M-parameter `GPT3-dev` checkpoint) or supply a custom registry file once you are ready to serve a model.
-Use `MODEL_ALLOW_LIST` to restrict a deployment to a smaller subset of model IDs when re-enabling them.
+The default in-memory registry (see `app/core/model_registry.py`) is disabled by default so CI/serverless environments do not download checkpoints unexpectedly.
+To enable the built‑in registry locally, set `INCLUDE_DEFAULT_MODELS=1`.
+Alternatively, supply your own registry via `MODEL_REGISTRY_PATH` (JSON or YAML) and optionally restrict with `MODEL_ALLOW_LIST`.

 ### Estimating Model Artifact Sizes